-Trial version allows you to setup and run any password search for up to 15 minutes.
-Saved search progress can be used in registered version only.
-Recovered passwords are hidden behind the asterisks "****".
+Trial version allows you to setup and test run any password search for up to 15 min per set.

 With the "Home User" License, you can use the program for non-commercial purposes in non-business, non-commercial environment.
 To use the program in a corporate, government or business environment, you should purchase the "Business User" License.

 Home User license is only $29.95 and Business User license is $44.95.